Skip to content

 Generally, walking, pelvic floor exercises, deep abdominal and pelvic tilting exercises are safe a day or two after the delivery of your baby.

-Between six and eight weeks after having your baby, you may return to low impact exercises.
-Always refer to your Obstetrics Physiotherapist for advice and guidance for an individualized programme.
+Between six and eight weeks after having your baby, you may return to low impact exercise.
+Here are some examples.

 We recommend not starting high impact exercises until after three months from the delivery of your baby to give your pelvic floor plenty of time to recover!